Discovering the food scene in Portland, Maine & a quick stop in New Hampshire

 Things I regret: Not doing the Casco Bay tour and visiting more lighthouses.
 The weather conditions were not optimal during our visit.

 Beautiful discoveries in New Hampshire

 On our way back, we decided to spend the night in New Hampshire to make the drive more enjoyable.
 Sadly, New Hampshire looked very shaken by the economic crisis, lots of trailer parks and closed stores.

-We rented a cabin through Airbnb, which I must admit was a bit creepy as it was on the mountain side/ backyard of a house.
-It looked like the perfect set for the next horror movie.
+We rented a cabin through Airbnb, which I must admit was a bit creepy as it was on the mountainside/ backyard of a house.
+It looked like the perfect setting for the next horror movie.
 After enjoying a night in The Cabin in the Woods, we hit the road and drove through The White National Forest.
 The road is beautiful as it zigzags through the Appalaches.

 The panorama was astonishing.
 Cutting through the mountains, you will drive by lakes, rivers, dense forest, picnic area, to name a few.
 Along the way, we stopped several times at observation points, hiking to explore the area.
 Note that the National Park offers different activities such as skiing, hiking, camping throughout the seasons.

 This was definitely one of the highlights of the trip.